anders-biostat/linked-charts/docs/rlc/tutorials/props.md

 ```
 <div id="example23"></div>

-This example allows to check how well a dimentionality reduction approach (in this case, PCA) preserves the original distance.
-As it usually
-happens we plot the first two principal components.
+This example allows checking how well a dimensionality reduction approach (in this case, PCA) preserves the original distance.
+As it usually happens, we plot the first two principal components.
 The points are coloured by the distance from the selected one (`selPoint`).
-When user
-moves the mouse over one of the points a mouseover event fires.
-When it happens, we change the selected point (`selPoint <<- i`) and call the
-`updateCharts` function. `updateOnly = "ElementStyle"` tells is to change only style of the points and nothing else.
-In case of many points this
-may save some performance.
+When the user moves the mouse over one of the points, a mouseover event fires.
+When it happens, we change the selected point (`selPoint <<- i`) and call the `updateCharts` function. `updateOnly = "ElementStyle"` tells the chart to change only the style of the points and nothing else.
+In case of many points, this may save some performance.

-Scatters, beeswarms and heatmaps can also work in either "svg", or "canvas" mode.
-In "svg" mode each point or cell is a separate element whick allows
-you to be more effective, when you want to change only some of them or only a specific aspect of a chart (e.g. change colour of the points
-without changing their location).
-Yet if you have too many points, rendering each of them as a separate element can require too much memory and
-considerably slows down you browser or RStudio Viewer.
+Scatters, beeswarms and heatmaps can also work in either `"svg"` or `"canvas"` mode.
+In the `"svg"` mode, each point or cell is a separate element, which allows you to be more efficient when you want to change only some of them or only a specific aspect of a chart (e.g. change the colour of the points without changing their location).
+Yet if you have too many points, rendering each of them as a separate element can require too much memory and considerably slows down your browser or RStudio Viewer.
 An alternative to SVG is HTML-Canvas.
-In "canvas" mode all the points or cells are
-parts of a single image.
-It makes rendering much faster, but any change of the plot, no matter how small, requires the image to be completely
+In "canvas" mode, all the points or cells are parts of a single image.
+It makes rendering much faster, but any plot change, no matter how small, requires the image to be completely redrawn.
-redrawn.
 No transition effect is available for the "canvas" mode.
 It also can't be used in RStudio Viewer.
-If you want to use "canvas" mode,
-you need first to open a page in your browser (`openPage(useViewer = FALSE)`).
-There are three options available for the `mode` property:
-`"svg"` and `"canvas"` specifies the mode and `"default"` allows chart to select the mode automatically.
+If you want to use "canvas" mode, you need first to open a page in your browser (`openPage(useViewer = FALSE)`).
+There are three options available for the `mode` property: `"svg"` and `"canvas"` specifies the mode, and `"default"` allows the chart to select the mode automatically.

 ## Heatmaps

 This section describes the following properties:
 - `rowLabel`/`colLabel`
 - `clusterRows`/`clusterCols`